*This figure includes $328,731 for the Green Library Incentive, awarded for projects that meet certain energy and sustainability goals.

-Want to explore renderings and plans for the new library building?
+Want to explore designs and plans for the new library building?
 Visit this library webpage.

-Want to learn more about architectural firm, Schwartz/Silver?
+Want to learn more about the project's architects, Schwartz/Silver?
 Visit their webpage.

 Want to keep up-to-date on the project?
 Check out Downes Construction's project site.